eetuloisa/flavio_fcc/README.md

 # Flavio with FCC-ee Higgs and electroweak precision observables

-This package, which extends flavio v2.6.1, is to be used in conjuction with the smelli_fcc repository.
+This package, which extends flavio v2.6.1, is to be used in conjunction with the smelli_fcc repository.